 What’s the Difference Between Structured and Independent Gap Years?

 Structured programs are more organized and buttoned up.
-They tend to come with staff support, housing, safety stuff, and other students to hang out with.
+They tend to come with local staff support, housing, proper safety regulations, and other students to hang out with.
 They’re ideal for first-time travelers, those who want a set schedule, or students seeking college deferment.
 They also come with a higher price tag.

 Tip: Check your university’s college deferment policies to ensure your plans align with school guidelines.